whatwords Limited (“what3words”, “we” or “us”) is committed to protecting your personal data and respecting your privacy.

 If you choose to become a registered user of our services, we will process your name, contact details, and email address, as well as your what3words password.
 However, you are not required to provide us with this information to use the Website or our Apps.

 Registered users in some jurisdictions are also presented with the opportunity to use the “Saved Locations” functionality within our Apps.
-This means you can save specific what3words addresses and label them (e.g. “home” or “work”).
+This means you can save specific what3words addresses and label them (e.g.“home” or “work”).
 If you choose not to use the Saved Locations feature, that’s perfectly fine.
-You can also choose delete your saved locations at any time within the App.
+You can also choose to delete your saved locations at any time within the App.

 When you use the Website and/or the Apps to access our services, we may use technology such as (but not limited to) that provided by Google (Google Analytics and Google Firebase) and Matamo (see Section 3 below) to collect information about your visit to our Website and use our Apps.
 In essence, Google Analytics and Firebase enables us to analyse how you and others interact with our Website and Apps.
 The information we collect may include:

-- which 3 word address locations you searched or landed on the App or Website.
-In addition we would receive the text of anything you type incorrectly into the search bar;
+●which 3 word address locations you searched or landed on the App or Website.
+In addition, we would receive the audio or text of anything you type or say incorrectly into the search bar or voice search function;

-- analytics information in relation to your interactions with the newsletter (e.g. click rates).
+●analytics information in relation to your interactions with the newsletter (e.g. click rates); and

 The reasons we collect this data are:

-- to ensure that we continue to provide relevant information to recipients of our newsletters.
+●to ensure that we continue to provide relevant information to recipients of our newsletters; and

-We may utilise cookies to perform some of the above.
+We may utilise cookies to achieve some of the above.
+Furthermore, we may use pixel tags within our emails in order to measure the success of our direct marketing campaigns (including out newsletter), and to compile statistics about usage of the services.
 More information on the cookies we utilise and why is set out in the Cookies section below.

 (C) Information we collect about you when you contact us for business to business marketing purposes

-As a prospective (or actual) business customer of what3words we may collect:
+As a prospective (or existing) business customer of what3words we may collect:

 We may collect this information directly from you, or from publicly available sources such as LinkedIn and, subject to any local law restrictions, may use this information to contact you directly for the purpose of informing you about our products and services and discussing any potential partnership.
 Should you not wish to be contacted by us after we have reached out to you, please do not hesitate to let us know.